eddycolloton/LPB-mediainfo-batch/README.md

 Thanks to Dave Rice for creating the PBCore 2 output in mediainfo, more here: https://github.com/MediaArea/MediaInfoLib/blob/master/Source/MediaInfo/Export/Export_PBCore2.cpp

+# Drag and Drop
+I've added a "drag and drop" verison of the script above, saved as .bat file, that creates a MediaInfo XML report named after the file that is dropped onto the .bat file.

 #Batch
 Creating more than one xml file is a bit more complicated, so we chose to create a batch file, or .bat file, and run that through the Windows command line.
 The batch file is just the command from the section above, written over and over again, with the file name of the input and output changed accordingly.